xenotropic/tortoise-wiki-tts/README.md

 For the primary documentation, see https://github.com/neonbjb/tortoise-tts/

+Also I'm moving away from this repo -- this was more of a sandbox while I was learning but I don't think I need to do much in a fork of Tortoise.
+Mostly I am now working in https://github.com/xenotropic/wikipedia-tts

 I'm buiding a text processing pipeline to take Wikipedia articles and generate a Tortoise-tts rendering of them.
 You can listen to example full-article renders at [https://morris.cloud/wikipedia-tts/](https://morris.cloud/wikipedia-tts/) , which is a podcast RSS feed.
 Right now these are more about refinement of the process than providing content per se (although they're pretty good!).
 The renders should have progressively fewer errors as you get later in the feed.
 Basically my process is to render an article, listen and take notes, and then fix the problematic categories of text.

 ## Voices.